Bloomington hockey coach dies from single punch following dispute about social distancing at St. Paul bar

 A St. Paul man was charged Monday with punching and unintentionally killing a Bloomington hockey coach outside a bar following a dispute over social distance rules.

-Bloomington-Jefferson high school coach Michael G. Ryan, 48, was found by officers outside Herbie's On the Park at 317 Washington St. around 11 p.m.
+Bloomington Jefferson High School coach Michael G. Ryan, 48, was found by officers outside Herbie's On the Park at 317 Washington St. about 11 p.m.
 Saturday.

 Witnesses told police that Ryan Whisler, 44, punched Ryan, who then fell backward and hit his head on concrete at the bottom of stairs, according to the criminal complaint.